-Photographing the Pre-Rut and Rut at Sequoyah Refuge
+Whitetail Deer Rut at Sequoyah National Wildlife Refuge

 During the pre-rut, bucks start moving away from their bachelor groups.
 They roam more often, checking for does that might soon come into estrus.
 The does, however, stay in their usual routines.
 They feed and bed down without much change.
 This makes it easier to observe the bucks because they begin showing more activity while still staying cautious.

-In my experience, the peak rut usually starts in the second week of November.
+In my experience, the peak rut usually starts in the second week of November at Sequoyah.
 Bucks become more active and bachelor groups break up completely.
-Their sole focus is on breeding.
+Their sole focus shifts to breeding.
 Feeding becomes less important.
-Their priority shifts to chasing and guarding does.
+Their priority is chasing and guarding does.

 Some mention a “second rut” that happens about a month after the peak.
 In my opinion, this is likely just late-born fawns maturing or does that did not conceive the first time coming back into estrus.